 At Unite for Rights, you have the juncture of social contract theory with enforceable law.
 A symbiotic relationship in which one is insufficient without the other, and in combination follows the directive of Eleanor Roosevelt that “we must do the thing we think we cannot do,” make human rights enforceable in the courts of all countries, with Regional Courts to provide review when domestic courts fail, so that rights become “fully realized” in accordance with Article 28 of the UDHR.

 There were concerns expressed at the time of the drafting of the UDHR.
 One of the leading legal scholars of the day, Hersh Lauterpacht, expressed his concern that the UDHR would give a false impression that it was law, when it was not.
-He thought that a situation would emerge whereby the UDHR would be proclaimed, yet remain unenforceable, or that academics would claim it was enforceable, but Judges would refuse to apply it in cases: that is what has happened.

 It’s time to admit that Lauterpacht was right.
 It is not admitting failure, but rather provides a guide, both philosophical and practical, for our next steps to take.